U8TV: The Lofters: Post-show careers

 A few former lofters have gone on to successful television gigs, most notably Season One's Jennifer Hedger who is now an anchor on TSN's popular SportsCentre (and in this role made an appearance on the sitcom Corner Gas).
 David Keystone became the host of Corus Entertainment's cooking competition series Cook'd on YTV.
 Mathieu Chantelois has hosted programming for OutTV and went on to become executive director of Pride Toronto, while Sandy Medeiros has appeared as a guest judge on MuchMusic's Video On Trial.

 Season Two's Carolyn Jarvis became a news anchor for Global's newsmagazine series 16x9, after having worked as a meteorologist for The Weather Network and a television news anchor for several local stations.
 Season One's Arisa Cox and Season Two's Jason Ruta were co-hosts of E!
 Canada's E!
-News Weekend; following that show's cancellation Cox became lead entertainment reporter for CBC News, and is now the host of Big Brother Canada.
+News Weekend; following that show's cancellation Cox became lead entertainment reporter for CBC News, and was later the host of Big Brother Canada until its cancellation in 2024.

 Season One's Trevor Smith became the lead animal cruelty investigator for the Toronto Humane Society and made headlines for his rescue of a dying Rottweiler locked in a car.
 Smith went on to be the face and spokesperson for the animal welfare movement and was a frequent guest on CP24's Animal Housecalls and other TV and radio shows promoting animal welfare.

-U8TV co-creator and executive producer Zev Shalev is the creator and senior executive producer of Entertainment Tonight Canada, and was director of program strategy for E!
-Canada.
+U8TV co-creator and executive producer Zev Shalev joined television station CKXT-TV ("Toronto 1") as producer of its nightly news.
+After the station cancelled its news programming in 2005, he moved to the Global Television Network to become the founding producer of Entertainment Tonight Canada.
+By 2008 he held the senior role of vice-president of strategic programming and senior executive producer of information and entertainment programming for all CanWest Media broadcast properties, when he left that role to become producer of The Early Show for CBS in the United States.